Shellywell123/Guitar_Chords/README.md

 # Guitar_Chords
 ASCII guitar chord tab printer from linux terminal.
+Cuurently in python 2, but will be moved to python 3 and/or julia due to a collaboration with dustpancake.

 ## usage
  - run query.py